bunnybooboo/learning-path/rust/rust-essentials/notes.md

 ## Global Constants

 Resources and constants are defined in the header, just like in other languages.
 Constants are set by the keyword `static`.
 Naming convention is in all caps and underscores.
 They should also be indicated using `i32` for integers, or `str` for strings.
+Rust has a limited lifetime on objects. `static` is the longest possible age you can add to your code.
+It will remain available throughout the lifetime of the application.

 ## Error Handling